garden-rs/garden/doc/src/commands.md

 fi
 ```

+Use `garden completion --commands bash` instead of `garden completion bash`
+to include completions for custom commands.

 ### Future shell completion enhancements

-Tab completion do not currently include user-defined commands.
+Tab completion can only be made to include a static set of user-defined commands.
+Custom commands cannot be defined dynamically, which means that the same completions
+will be used irrespective of your current directory.

-Improvements to the shell completions can be made once traction has been made on the
+Improvements to the shell completions can be made once traction has been made on this
-following upstream issues.
+upstream issue:

 * [clapng #92](https://github.com/epage/clapng/issues/92) - Dynamic completion support